• Skip to primary navigation

 Notes

-*for example, if the pasta packet recommends cooking for 10-12 minutes, you should cook the pasta for 6 minutes then add the leeks and cook for a further 2 minutes, 8 minutes in total.
+*for example, if the pasta packet recommends cooking for 10-12 minutes, you should cook the pasta for 6 minutes then add the leeks and cook for a further 2 minutes, 8 minutes in total.ย

 Nutrition

-Did you try this recipe?Follow me on instagram and tag me @carrieskitchen_
+Did you try this recipe?Leave a comment and tag me in your pics @carrieskitchen_

 Share